jrEtbpsd5/GIMP-Plugins/README.md

 ### Function

-It's the script sg-select-within-layer.scm written in Python.
-The function is the same: to select a whole layer and to keep this selection to use it on another layer (which is not possible with Select > Select All).
+It's the script in Scheme from [saulgoode](https://chiselapp.com/user/saulgoode/repository/script-fu/wiki?name=sg-select-within-layer) rewritten in Python.
+The function is the same: to select a whole layer and to keep this selection to use it on another layer (which is not possible with "Select > Select All").
 If there is already a selection, the new selection replaces it.

 ### Usage